 Aetna chooses the court for any legal action.

-Any legal action or proceeding with respect to this provision may be brought in any court of competent jurisdiction Aetna selects.
+Any legal action or proceeding with respect to this provision may be brought in any court of competent jurisdiction that Aetna selects.
 When you receive benefits under this plan, you agree to this rule and waive whatever rights you have by reason of your present or future place of residence.

 The Plan is not responsible for your attorneys’ fees.